lf-edge/ekuiper/docs/en_US/restapi/streams.md

 # Streams management

-The Kuiper REST api for streams allows you to manage the streams, such as create, describe, show and drop stream definitions.
+The eKuiper REST api for streams allows you to manage the streams, such as create, describe, show and drop stream definitions.

 ## create a stream